 top of page

-Crucial Estate Planning Steps Before It’s Too Late Countdown to the sunset of the 2017 Tax Cuts and Jobs Act has started
+Crucial Estate Planning Steps Before It’s Too Late

 As 2026 approaches, the financial and legal communities are abuzz with discussions about the imminent sunset of the 2017 Tax Cuts and Jobs Act.
 For many, this translates to pressing changes affecting their estate plans.